pascalstoeppelkamp/lottoApp/README.md

-# This ist just the fontend of the project => backend is following
+# This ist just the Frontend of the project => Backend is following.